1823 They All Look Alike

 The next thing to do is get out your electronic, radio-controlled door unlocker, point it at a row of cars and click it.
 If you’re really lucky, you’ll be near enough to have your car beep or honk at you (unless, like one dummy, who will remain fifth-amendment anonymous, you’ve turned the thing off.)

 Chances are, you’re not in range.
 So the next step is to start cruising the aisles with unlocker clicker in hand.

-As you prowl along, you can eliminate cars with those EZ Pass gizmos on the windshield if you don’t have one, and those that do, if you do.
+As you prowl along, you can eliminate cars with those EZ Pass gizmos on the windshield if you don’t have one.

 If you don’t have any of that, you might consider adding one.
 You might, for example, paint a big numeral on your trunk.
 Use either a small paint roller or a wide brush, each of which is available for little cost at your local hardware store – if you still HAVE a local hardware store.
 Use the same equipment to paint an “X” or other simple letter.